software-next/tactigon-shapes/README.md

 ## Tactigon Ecosystem

-Tactigon ecosystem is made of:
+Tactigon ecosystem is consists of:
  - [Tactigon Gear](https://pypi.org/project/tactigon-gear/) to connect to a Tactigon Skin wearable device and do gesture recognition
  - [Tactigon Speech](https://pypi.org/project/tactigon-speech/) to implement voice recognition on top of Tactigon Gear
  - [Tactigon Arduino Braccio](https://pypi.org/project/tactigon-arduino-braccio/) to connect to the Arduino Braccio device